direct to content

 History

-Tubantia was built as a luxury passenger liner for Royal Holland Lloyd, and sailed a regular service between Amsterdam and Buenos Aires.
-When she was built, she cost around £300,000, and made extensive use of electricity onboard, making her one of the most luxurious ocean liners of the era.
+The SS Tubantia was built as a luxury passenger liner for Koninklijke Hollandsche Lloyd (Royal Holland Lloyd) shipping line, and performed a regular service between Amsterdam and Buenos Aires.
+Together with her sister ship SS Gelria she was the largest ship using Amsterdam as a home port.
+When she was built, she cost around 300.000 British pounds, and made extensive use of electricity onboard, making her one of the most luxurious ocean liners of the era.

-After the outbreak of World War One, even though the Netherlands was a neutral party, passengers were hesistant to make trans-atlantic voyages, and the amount of passengers lowered significantly.
-Because of this, Tubantia was only carrying 80 passengers on her final voyage, out of a possible 1,520.
+After the outbreak of World War One, even though the Netherlands was a neutral party, passengers were hesitant to make transatlantic voyages, and the amount of passengers declined significantly.
+Because of this, the Tubantia was only carrying 80 passengers on her final voyage, out of a possible 1.477.

-On the night of 15 March, 1916, she sailed out from Amsterdam, bound for Buenos Aires.
-Due to heavy fog, and the danger of the seaways, Turbantia dropped anchor about 50 nautical miles off the coast of the Netherlands at about 2:00 A.M. to wait for the safety of daylight.
+On the night of 15 March, 1916, she departed from Amsterdam, bound for Buenos Aires.
+Due to heavy fog, and the danger of the seaways, the Tubantia dropped anchor about 50 nautical miles off the coast of the Netherlands at about 2:00 A.M. to wait for the safety of daylight.
 At 2:30, members of Tubantia's crew spotted a stream of bubbles rapidly approaching the ship's starboard side.
 The bubbles were shortly followed by an explosion.
-Distress calls made by the sinking ship were answered by Dutch vessels, and all 80 passengers and 294 crew members were rescued before Tubantia sunk four hours after the mysterious explosion, making her the largest neutral vessel sunk during the entire war.
+Distress calls made by the sinking ship were answered by Dutch vessels, and all 80 passengers and 194 crew members were rescued before the Tubantia sunk four hours after the mysterious explosion, making her the largest neutral vessel sunk during the entire war.

-Original print of the SS Tubantia, Royal Holland Lloyd.
+Original print of the SS Tubantia, Royal Holland Lloy.
+Colour postcard of the Koninklijke Hollandsche Lloyd sister ships Gelria and Tubantia

 The aftermath

-The sinking of Tubantia led to a political furor between the country involved, the Netherlands, as well as Britain and Germany, as neither wanted to be seen as the aggressor against a neutral country, and the Netherlands wanted their neutrality in the war honored by those involved.
+The sinking of the Tubantia led to a political struggle between the countries involved, the Netherlands on one side and Britain and Germany on the other, as neither of these two wanted to be seen as the aggressor against a neutral country, and the Netherlands wanted their neutrality in the war honored by those involved.

-Germany was the first to react, proclaiming that Turbantia must have been sunk by a British mine.
+Germany was the first to react, proclaiming that the Tubantia must have been sunk by a British mine.
 Britain, not to be outdone, reacted by stating that a German torpedo must have been at fault.
-Germany concluded that if it had been a torpedo that had sunk Tubantia, it must have been a British one.
-It wasn't until a lifeboat from Tubantia was recovered that the mystery was solved - the lifeboat contained bronze pieces from a torpedo, and as Germany was the only nation using bronze in their torpedoes, it was concluded that it was indeed a German weapon that sunk Tubantia.
+Germany concluded that if it had been a torpedo that had sunk the ship, it must have been a British one.
+It wasn't until a lifeboat from the Tubantia was recovered that the mystery was solved - the lifeboat contained bronze pieces from a torpedo, and as Germany was the only nation using bronze in their torpedoes, it was concluded that it was indeed a German weapon that sunk the ship.

 The Dutch saw this act as a hostile one, leading to a public outcry.
 To combat the wave of Dutch fury, German officials leaked fake news of an impending British invasion, which lead to a certain amount of panic among the population of the Netherlands.

-Despite the denials and attempts at shifting blame, Germany offered recompense for Royal Holland Lloyd, at the original amount of purchase for Tubantia.
-This amount, 300,000 pounds, was denied, and an agreement was reached to have the matter arbitrated after the conclusion of the war.
-The matter was settled in 1922, and Royal Holland Lloyd was awarded 830,000 pounds in damages from Germany.
+Despite the denials and attempts at shifting blame, Germany offered recompense for the Royal Holland Lloyd, at the original amount of purchase for the Tubantia.
+This amount, 300.000 pounds, was denied, and an agreement was reached to have the matter arbitrated after the conclusion of the war.
+The matter was settled in 1922, and the Royal Holland Lloyd was awarded 830.000 pounds in damages from Germany.

 SS Tubantia